kuszewski/iris-k3s/README.md

 4. Creation of sample IRIS clusters using IKO

 ## Part 1.
-Installation of k3s and k3d
+Installation of k3d & create a Kubernetes cluster

 k3s is a lightweight Kubernetes distribution.
 It's full-featured and 100% compliant with the Kubernetes standards.
 You can read more about it at https://k3s.io/